jonathanolson/slither/notes/patterns.md

 - TODO
   - Allow a 2-edge single-vertex (+ exit) pattern, for our 2-black-edge red-exit case
   - Debug the vertex rule matching
+  - Pattern = pattern-board + pattern-state (features?)
+    - Face values are part of the pattern/features, no?
+    - How to think of highlander?
   -
   - How do we map "exit edges" to multiple things?
     - The isomorphism of an embedding... won't store that?
 We'll need to extract it out